gwokhou/OpenKB/README.md

 ### Settings

-OpenKB settings are initialized by `openkb init` and are stored in `.openkb/config.yaml`:
+OpenKB settings are initialized by `openkb init` and stored in `.openkb/config.yaml`:

 ```yaml
 model: gpt-5.4                   # LLM model (any LiteLLM-supported provider)